TechKumarNitish/SimpleIncrementAndDecrementApp_REACTJS_Html_tailwindCss/README.md

 ## Usage

-This starter pack includes a basic setup for using **Tailwind CSS with React**.
 To start building your own components and styles, follow these steps:

 1. Clone the repository to your local machine.
     ```sh